null

 How to Treat the Weeds in Your Lawn

-If you have lots of weeds in your lawn, apply Ortho® WeedClear™ Lawn Weed Killer Concentrate using the Ortho® Dial N Spray® Hose End Sprayer.
-But if you only see a few here and there, spot-treat them with Ortho® WeedClear™ Lawn Weed Killer Ready-to-Use.
+If you have lots of weeds in your lawn, apply Ortho® WeedClear™ Lawn Weed Killer Concentrate (North) using the Ortho® Dial N Spray® Hose End Sprayer.
+This weed control product kills listed weeds, including dandelions, ragweed, lambquarters, and other weeds that may cause allergies, without harming your lawn when used as directed.
+If you only see a few weeds here and there, spot-treat them with Ortho® WeedClear™ Lawn Weed Killer Ready-to-Use (North)

 Allergy Season in Your Area